 Let’s start with the very basics: a marker and a sheet of paper.
 There will never be (at least for a while) a better/quicker/faster/cheaper solution for prototyping.
 Paper prototyping is a fast, easy and fun way to get a first impression on your concept.
 Don’t worry about not being a designer, paper prototyping is very accessible for people of all backgrounds.
 It is even so that the lack of details in paper prototypes will make people focus more on the idea and the flow of your product instead of the way the interface looks like.
 Nobody wants an “Oh, I don’t like that kind of pink” when they are doing an interview to test their first assumptions: colors and layouts are just not relevant at this stage of development.

-Price: already on your desktop
+Price: Already on your desk

 PowerPoint / Keynote

-Price: already on your (digital) desktop
+Price: Already on your (digital) desk

 Smartphone sketch templates

 Do you need to develop ideas for Apps and other digital services?
 Smartphone sketches are a great way to start.
 We use this templates during our workshops to translate App ideas into real screen designs, perfect to test product assumptions with your customers.